skuser123/SK_WT/README.md

-I started to build a creative,animation and fabuloud movies website. so that request all of you contribute in project.
+I started to build a creative,animation and fabuloud movies website. so that request all of you contribute in this  project.